Embryo Grading in IVF

-At this point, our IVF specialist may decide to use a technique called assisted hatching to facilitate the implementation of the embryo.
-Assisted hatching is used to help improve pregnancy chances for certain groups of patients such as women with multiple failed IVF cycles and patients with a poor prognosis of implantation.
+At this point, our IVF specialist may decide to use a technique called assisted hatching to facilitate the implantation of the embryo.
+Assisted hatching is used to improve pregnancy rates for certain groups of patients including women with multiple failed IVF cycles and patients with a poor prognosis of implantation.

 Letters (A-D) are used to measure the quality of two different parts of blastocyst embryos, i.e. inner layer cells (fetus) and outer layer cells (placenta).

 Day 3 embryos are also known as cleavage stage embryos.
 The embryo is dividing but its size remains the same.
 Indeed, cleavage stage embryos have the same volume as that of an unfertilized egg.

 Embryos may not divide synchronously.
 As a result, there may be 2-, 4- and 8-cell embryos at the cleavage stage along with with 3-, 5- and 6-cell embryos.
 This may not be an indication of poor embryo quality as long as the growing rate is steady.

 Sometimes, during the cleavage stage, a small portion of cytoplasm (the inside of the cell) may not be included in the new cells.
 These parts of an embryo are called fragments.
 Due to the absence of genetic material (DNA), fragments are considered not to be cells.
 They are often a result of an abnormal cell division.
 The degree of fragmentation is defined as mild (<10%), moderate (10-25%) and severe (>25%) depending on the extent and location of fragmentation.
 Fragmentation is used to predict the implantation potential of an embryo.